-A family discussion can be very helpful when your loved one has been diagnosed with dementia and needs care.
+A family discussion on sharing caregiving responsibilities can be very helpful when your loved one has been diagnosed with dementia.
 Some families may think it is taboo to discuss concerns revolving around dementia, but it is important for family members to be clear that the family discussion is about honouring your loved one’s preferences and wishes.

 Different family members will cope with the diagnosis differently and communicate their thoughts and emotions in their own ways.
 Sometimes, this might lead to unintentional friction within the family.
 Some disagreements that may arise from caregiving may be about:

 • Financial responsibilities